ciroraggio/SlicerModalityConverter/README.md

 | Download support  | Model file is auto-downloaded from the provided URL if it is not present locally |

 ---

+## How to Contribute
+Integrating new models for different modalities is encouraged!

+Once you have integrated and tested your custom model locally, simply create a pull request in the [original repository](https://github.com/ciroraggio/SlicerI2IHub/) to request integration of your model into the 3D Slicer extension.

+If you require any further information or have any queries, please send an email to: <email>ciro.raggio@kit.edu</email>.

 ## How to Cite